Street Votes

 Toby Lloyd

-Former Head of Policy at Shelter, and former Special Advisor to the Prime Minister
+Former Head of Policy at Shelter

 Building homes that local people want and can benefit from directly is a win-win for everyone.
 These proposals have potential to secure support for much-needed considerate development within communities.
 Crucially, existing residents, including those living in social housing, stand to gain from having a stronger voice in the future of their communities.